 - Tortured Him, humiliated Him

 - Murdered Him and then tried to forget Him

 However, three days after these horrible events, Jesus rose from the dead leaving His tomb empty.
 He then appeared to over 500 people in different places and times for over a period of a month.
 Then, in full view of His Apostles, He was taken into heaven leaving them with the promise that one day He would return unexpectedly in order to bring to heaven all those who believed and served Him, and punish all those who did evil as well as those who knew of Him but refused to believe in Him.

 This "gospel" that Paul talks about, which I have told you in brief form, is contained in the books of Matthew, Mark, Luke and John.
 Each writer tells us this same story from his own unique perspective, but all of them climax their witness of Jesus' life with His death, burial and resurrection.

-In this series, entitled "The Passion and the Glory" I want to focus on the climactic final moments of Jesus' life where the greatest drama of human history was played out:
+In this book I want to focus on the climactic final moments of Jesus' life where the greatest drama of human history was played out:

 - I want us to be with Him at His last supper

 - I want us to hear His last words